Parks Maintenance & Recreation Management in the Peace River Country of Alberta

 I believe that although adults and young people may be familiar with operating an ATV, they may not be aware of the invisible, physical dynamics that actually cause an accident.

 I taught extreme back country ATV operation and safety for Alberta Provincial Parks / Fish and Wildlife.
-Virtually all of my students were experienced ATV drivers but very few understood the dynamics of how
+Virtually all of my students were experienced ATV drivers but very few understood the dynamics of how manipulating the centre of gravity (cg) was key to quad safety.

 So then, in my opinion, the basis of every quad safety course must include a thorough explanation of how a rider can manipulate cg to prevent rollovers and unstable, potentially dangerous situations when riding on uneven ground.

-active on the quad to counterbalance the machine in motion.
+Most ATVs are used in off-road situations where traversing over hills and along slopes is common and requires the rider to be active on the quad to counterbalance the machine in motion.
 I maintain that while the rider’s body movement can counterbalance the ATV it also changes the centre of gravity of the machine, making the maneuver even safer.

 So let’s see what cg force actually does.
 Ever notice how a race car is built?
 As low to the ground as possible, right?That is because at 200 mph that car would flip right over on a curve if the cg were any higher.
 A race car is deliberately built low to keep the mass weight or the cg as low as possible.